40 Eridani: In fiction

 In the Star Trek franchise, the planet Vulcan orbits 40 Eridani A. Vulcan has been referenced in relation to the real-life search for exoplanets in this system.

 The hypothetical planet 40 Eridani A b is also mentioned in the book Project Hail Mary as the home of the eponymous Eridian species.
+The planet is called "Erid" in both the book and its 2026 film adaptation.

+In the Dune franchise, 40 Eridani A has a inhabited and technologically advanced planet called Richese.
+The Dune Encyclopedia places the similarly advanced planet Ix in the 40 Eridani A system.

 In the Bobiverse series by Dennis E. Taylor, a double planet is found orbiting 40 Eridani A, and named Vulcan and Romulus by an uploaded intelligence in a von Neumann probe.